MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/wsplan-intro.md

 ---
 # Workspace planning tool

-If your team or company is moving to a new worksite or you need to reorganize an existing workspace, this tool can help.
-Workspace planning can identify and seat teams together in a workspace that maximizes and fosters cross-team productivity and collaboration.
+If your team or company is moving to a new worksite or you need to reorganize an existing workspace, this open-source tool can help.
+Workspace planning can help you identify and seat teams together in a workspace that maximizes and fosters cross-team productivity and collaboration.
 You can use this tool to generate floor plans quickly and objectively, in a data-driven way that optimizes employee collaboration by seating teams together.

 The algorithm for this Workspace planning tool accounts for the following rules and constraints: